-- (1) A motor dealer may apply to the Commissioner for a certificate certifying that the dealer is exempt from paying duty under this Act in respect of specified types of motor vehicles. - (2) An application is to be -
+- (1) A motor dealer may apply to the Commissioner for a certificate certifying that the dealer is exempt from paying duty under this Act in respect of specified types of motor vehicles. - (2) An application is to be - s.
+206 Part 3 - Trading stock, demonstrator vehicles and courtesy vehicles

-- in an approved form; and (a)
+- (a) in an approved form; and

-- accompanied by the prescribed fee. (b)
+- (b) accompanied by the prescribed fee.

-- The Commissioner may require an applicant to (3) further information provide any Commissioner considers necessary to decide the application.
+- (3) The Commissioner may require an applicant to provide any further information the Commissioner considers necessary to decide the application.

-Grant or refusal of application 206.
+206. Grant or refusal of application

-- (1) The Commissioner may - - grant the application for an exemption certificate in full or in part and subject to conditions Commissioner any the considers appropriate; or - refuse to grant the application. (b) - The Commissioner may grant an application for (2) an exemption certificate only if satisfied that the applicant - - is a motor dealer; and (a) - is not a licensed motor vehicle trader and (ab) is not dealing in motor vehicles within the meaning of the Motor Vehicle Traders Act 2011; and - complied with any applicable (b) provision of the Second-hand Dealers and Pawnbrokers Act 1994; and
+- (1) The Commissioner may - (a) grant the application for an exemption certificate in full or in part and subject to any conditions the Commissioner considers appropriate; or - (b) refuse to grant the application. - (2) The Commissioner may grant an application for an exemption certificate only if satisfied that the applicant - - (a) is a motor dealer; and - (ab) is not a licensed motor vehicle trader and is not dealing in motor vehicles within the meaning of the Motor Vehicle Traders Act 2011; and - (b) has complied with any applicable provision of the Second-hand Dealers and Pawnbrokers Act 1994; and